 To help narrow down the answer to this question, we'll need to ask a few more: How well do you know your domain?
 Do you have domain experts on your team?
 Are you jumping into a new industry or area?

 If you're lucky enough to have domain experts on your team with a vast knowledge of the industry or area your platform is targeting, there's a great chance you can leverage Domain Driven Design.
-Domain Driven Design (DDD), a term coined by Eric Evans, "provides a structure of practices and terminology for making design decisions that focus and accelerate software projects dealing with complicated domains".
+Domain Driven Design (DDD), a term coined by Eric Evans, "provides a structure of practices and terminology for making design decisions that focus and accelerate software platform strategy projects dealing with complicated domains".

 Domain Driven Design Best Practices